Rach93/ACS-Data-Analysis/README.md

 **3. Exploratory Data Analysis**: By visualizing the data multiple questions were answered comparing race, education, English ability, and income etc.

-**4. Model**: A linear regeression model was built to determine the income using the gender, educational qualifications, and English proficiency.
+**4. Model**: A linear regression model was built to determine the income using the gender, educational qualifications, and English proficiency.